withastro/docs/src/pages/en/guides/migrate-to-astro/from-gatsby.md

 Astro does not use GraphQL to query for data from files in your project.
 You will need to remove all references to GraphQL queries, and instead use [`Astro.glob()`](/en/guides/imports/#astroglob) for accessing data from your local files.

-## Mini-tutorial: Gatsby Blog Starter
+## Examples from Gatsby Blog Starter

 Here are examples of three files from Gatsby's Blog Starter converted to Astro.